4 Adaptogenic Herbs For Balancing High Cortisol

-I used to have plenty of ashwagandha powder around my house, but nowadays I use KSM-66 water extracted ashwagandha (affiliate link), since it’s proven to have the highest number of active withanolides.
+I used to have plenty of ashwagandha powder around my house, but nowadays I use KSM-66 water extracted ashwagandha, since it’s proven to have the highest number of active withanolides.

 4. Rhodiola Rosea

-It grows in the most coldest parts of the world (Siberia, Northern Finland, and Norhern Asia).
+It grows in the coldest parts of the world (Siberia, Northern Finland, and Northern Asia).

 It’s been used to combat stress in the extremely cold conditions for over 1,000 years, and it’s known to been used by the Vikings in their trips.